Trilateral Research’s integrated approach combines technology and social sciences to deliver sustainable impact.

 Poorly judged technology deployment can result in a public backlash, failed product launches, or in less extreme situations, poor take-up and adoption rates.
 This makes it important to understand and anticipate these impacts, and work alongside developers by shaping the eventual design of the technology.

 This is why while our technical team develops solutions based on artificial intelligence deployments and data analytics, we employ our unparalleled expertise in ethical, legal and social impact assessments to work across the technology-social disciplinary divide, designing bespoke sustainable technological solutions.

 For us, Ethical, Legal and Social Impact assessments are an integral part of the design, deployment and evolution of new technologies.

 Challenges include making it useful and meaningful for users, anticipating unknown impacts in complex social contexts, making sure that the right people (with the right skills) are included in the process, and ultimately, knowing what questions to ask.

 We have successfully implemented impact assessments across the research side of our business, but their use is spreading, and our services are being adopted within the public and private sector.
-While there are different methodological variations, core elements of our approach include:
+While there are different methodological variations, the core elements of our approach include:

 - assessment of a technology’s intended use

 - context of use